dawg/site/guide/user_guide.md

 ### Contexts
 When you press the play button, you could either play the contents of the [Playlist](#playlist) or the currently selected [Pattern](#patterns).
 The context, defined as either `Playlist` or `Pattern`, specifies which item you actually wish to play.
 To change this, use the two rectangles on the far right-hand side of the [Toolbar](#layout).
 If you find yourself switching contexts fairly often, make sure to use the [Keyboard Shortcut](#keyboard-shortcuts).

+## Themes
+`Vusic` comes with several builtin themes.
+To change your theme, open up the [Command Palette](#command-palette) and select `Change Theme`.
+As you move with your arrow keys, the themes will preview within the DAW.
+At the moment, it is not possible to define custom themes.

 ## Project Files
 `Vusic` saves the project file to the file system with a `.dg` extension.
 This enables us to correctly identify project files; however, they are really just `JSON` files in disguise.
 If you know what you're doing, feel free to open up and modify them in a text editor.
 Beware of modifying the file's contents though as it will not open correctly if not properly formatted.